Policies & Procedures

 Academic Credit Policies

 In the case of studio courses, a credit is deﬁned as a total of 30 hours of class time.
-Most School of Art & Design courses are studio courses (indicated by the letter S preceding the course number).
+Most Art & Design Department courses are studio courses (indicated by the letter S preceding the course number).
 In the case of academic courses, the University defines a credit as a total of 15 hours of class time.
 For more information on credit hours, please refer to Suffolk University's credit hour definition.

 Courses taken by Continuing Education students may later be applied toward BFA or Graphic Design certificate requirements, provided the student has applied to and been accepted into the designated program.
 A maximum of 30 credits can be applied toward the BFA programs and a maximum of nine credits for the Graphic Design certificate.
 In both cases, a tuition differential will be applied.
 Only credit-bearing courses in which a grade of C or better has been earned may be applied; credits awarded will be considered transfer credits.